DancinParrot/comp-prg/thoughts.md

 This messy document entails my raw thoughts and ideas when attempting problems.
 This was inspired from one of Colin Galen's videos as I figured it'd be useful to jot down the process for future reference.
 Also to know stuff like, how close am I to actually reaching the solution or simply just to see how much improvement have been made.
 It's always good to keep a history of things.

+## 2164B: Even Modulo Pair

+00:10 Prime numbers?
+If even % even will be even, if and only if they're not multiples.
+Like 6 is not a multiple of 8, so 8 % 6 = 2, but 4 is a multiple of 8 so 8 % 4 = 0.

+00:15 I don't thin can do O(n^2), n can be as big as 10^5, so (10^5)^2 = 10^10, more than 10^8 ops per second

+00:20 Recall theory behind modulo.
+17 % 6 = 17 - 6 - 6 = 5.
+Hence, 7 % 5 = 7 - 5. even % even, if 0 also even.
+Hence, if even then js break and return, otherwise keeping checking if any odd pairs meet condition.

+00:25 Notice diff between two adjacent primes in list of primes are always even?
+So check, if this exist.
+Hence, check if at least two evens or primes.
+What about 117 and 1117 though, they are not primes but still valid

+00:30 Decided to just implement a bruteforce, O(n^2) solution.
+Got WA on test 2, cause of two problems: first, j = i + 1 so as to not check the same element as i; second, check either even or remainder is even.
+It got accepted but why though cause the complexity shouldn't fit within the time limit of 1 second given that n can be 2*10^5?

+00:35 This type of problem requires bounding the naive solution.
+Similar to 2167D, only requires primes until 53, essentially bounding solution to O(53n) or O(n).
+How bounding works in this problem?

+Since the given sequence is **strictly increasing**, which is different from non-decreasing as there will be no same elements, so a1 < a2 < a3 < a4 < ... < an.
+For `x < y`, if `x` and `y` even, then remainder confirm even.
+TBC...

 ## 1705B: Mark the Dust Sweeper

 00:00 Goal is to move all dust to nth room.
 For example, 2 0 0, move 2 to last, so 0 0 2.
 1-indexed used in test case, when i = 1 and j = 2: